-Today marks one year since the death of Mohamed Morsi (rahimahu Allāh), Egypt’s first (and last) democratically elected leader in the modern period.
+Today marks two years since the death of Mohamed Morsi (rahimahu Allāh), Egypt’s first (and last) democratically elected leader in the modern period.

 Mohamed Morsi collapsed during a court hearing and was later pronounced dead in hospital at 4:50pm local time (02:50 GMT).

 Whilst in prison, Morsi was known to have had a history of several health issues.
 These issues included diabetes, liver disease, and kidney disease.